Baghbahari/Resnets-transfer-learning-for-stanford-cars/README.md

 The training and test loss and accuracy during network training are visualized as follow:
 1. Resnet18:

-The network training is harder after 14 epochs, The lost profile can be seen as follow:
+The network training is harder after 14 epochs.
+The loss profile can be seen as follow:

 ![Training and test loss](https://github.com/Baghbahari/Resnets-transfer-learning-for-stanford-cars/blob/master/test_lossresnet18.png)